La Coloma Airport

 La Coloma Airport (Aeropuerto "La Coloma") (IATA: LCL, ICAO: MULM) is an airport serving the city of Pinar del Río, in Cuba.
 It is located near the village of La Coloma and has no regular flights.

 Facilities

 The airport resides at an elevation of 40 m above mean sea level.
 It has one runway designated 07/25 with an asphalt surface measuring 2000 × 45 m.

 La Coloma Air Training

-The airport is home to a training unit of the Cuban Revolutionary Armed Forces:
+The airport is home to the 1660th Primary Training Squadron (L-39C) training unit of the Cuban Revolutionary Armed Forces.